aniass/Create-dataset-with-API/README.md

-# Create dataset with API
+# Extracting Data using API

 ## General info

-In this project the API to create a dataset has been used.
+In this project used the API to get the data and create a dataset.
 These are two examples of get the data from an API.
 The data received was saved in json format.
 Then they were exported to a csv file.

-## Libraries needed
+## The project is created with:
+* Python 3.6

+**Libraries needed:**
 * Requests
 * Json
 * Pandas